 NOTE: Restricted values are defined only on the elections in which Winningness is neither 0 or 1 (17 of 38).
 Vulnerability and Fragility took value 0 in Table Ia when Winningness is 1 since the candidate who wins all the coalitions cannot be vulnerable or have fragile coalitions.
 Here, only elections which were decided by competitive states are used to calculate the Pearson Pairwise Correlations.

+TABLE II.
+Average Victory Margins in Battleground States as Defined by Shaw and Althaus (forthcoming)

-Table II: Electoral College Data for Calculation of Non-Competitive Advantage, 1868-2016
+Table III: Electoral College Data for Calculation of Non-Competitive Advantage, 1868-2016